 Our goal is to switch our customers over with minimal inconvenience.
 After the main line construction is finished and you’ve completed the sign-up process, our technicians will complete the connection of your home.
 At this time, the technicians will not disconnect or remove your current service feed or any inside wiring.
 Once all of this is complete, a South Slope Representative will contact you to confirm your service selections and coordinate a date for your conversion.
 Typically, on the day of installation, a residential customer will be without service for five to ten minutes while the actual cut-over takes place.

-All South Slope customers within Tiffin city limits will eventually move to the new fiber network.
+All South Slope customers within our fiber build areas will eventually move to the new fiber network.
 Due to the high costs of maintaining two networks, we will be shutting down our copper network in the future.
 You will receive faster internet options, crystal clear phone connections, and digital video services all on our secure fiber optic network.

 As construction is happening, work may become disruptive.
 We understand that noise and constant construction are less than optimal, but South Slope will attempt to minimize any disruption that construction causes to residents and the community.